LNFWebsite/Streamly/README.md

 ## License

-Streamly is licensed under the MIT license (MIT).
+Streamly is licensed under the Apache 2.0 License (Apache).